SPL-TSTs/WarehouseAPI/README.md

 ## Running the API

-* Open the solution Warehouse using your Visual Studio.
+* Open the solution Warehouse which is inside Warehouse folder using your Visual Studio.
 * Set as startup project Warehouse.API project.
 * Go to the appsettings.json and replace the value of the variable AzureConnectionString with the key provided by email.
 * Press Ctrl+F5 of F5 for debugging